 The precinct is located in the central area within the Town Centre Frame.
 The Precinct is located on the northern side of Endeavour Boulevard and bound by this road and extension of "The Corso".
-While the precinct predominantly comprises the Public Transport land use element, it also includes ancillary open space land use elements.
-This Public Transport facility is not identified on the Mango Hill Development Control Plan, but the Infrastructure Agreement between The Principal Developer and Queensland Transport.
+While the precinct predominantly comprises the Public Transport land use element.
+This Public Transport is not identified on the Mango Hill Development Control Plan, but the Infrastructure Agreement between The Principal Developer and Queensland Transport.
 The location of the precinct within the Structure Plan is shown on Figure 2.